Production Designers

 Construction Resources

-Established relationships with Peru's skilled craftspeople and local production companies.
-Access to traditional Andean construction techniques, adobe and stone masonry specialists, and well-stocked equipment resources including Russian Arms and Techno Cranes.
+We hold strong ties with Peru's skilled craftspeople and local production firms.
+Access to Andean construction and skilled adobe and stone masons comes through that network.
+We also keep well-stocked gear such as Russian Arms and Techno Cranes.

 04.